raspberrypilearning/321-make-mentor-guide/en/quiz1/question_2.md

  --- feedback ---

-Not quite, Explore projects don't usually have a specific **Share** step.
-But sharing creators' projects via a club 'show and tell' session is a fabulous way to celebrate their creations.
+Not quite.
+Explore projects don't usually have a specific **Share** step.
+But sharing creators' projects via a club show-and-tell session is a fabulous way to celebrate their creations.

  --- /feedback ---